b-whitman/Graphs/projects/social/README.md

 Prior to actually completing this assignment, I think the answer will be 5^3 = 125, / 1000 = 12.5%.
 After coding it out, yeah, 12.5% seems feasible?

+Edit: Partially misunderstood the prompt- I thought only friends of friends' friends counted as "extended network"
 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?